maptv/decalendar/docs/decalendar.md

 50<04 = 46:50
 50<4 = 46:50 or 10:50

-Each component of a `datetime`, except for the time zone, can be turned into a `slice`, an interval between two points in time. `Slices` fill in the space between a `start` value and a `stop` value, which are separated by a `colon` (`:`).
+Each component of a `datetime`, except for the time zone, can be turned into a `slice`, an interval between two points in time.
 Providing only a `start` value and a `stop` value can be much more succinct than explicitly listing all of the time points in between.
 For example, the first 4 days of the year in `slice` form would be `:004`.
 This `slice` can also be written in the form of a `series`, a list of time points: `000,001,002,003`.
 The `slice` is much shorter than the `series`, but can be harder to understand.

 `Slices` that start with the very first value can omit the `start` value, like the `slice` in the example above.
 Similarly, omitting the `stop` value means that a `slice` goes up to and including the very last value.
 For example, `360:` includes `Day 360` and all of the days thereafter in a year.
 The `slice` above could also be written `:010`, which is almost ten times shorter than listing all. is a left-open, right-closed intervals, which means the `start` value is included, but the `stop` value is not.
 This is why the year 2010 is not included in `2000:2010` example above.
 It may be useful to not include a `stop` value, which means to go up to and including the last value.
 For example,